 Between the potency of his richly detailed songwriting, his intensely emotional, soulful vocals and his piercing, expert guitar work, New Orleans’ Anders Osborne is a true musical treasure.
 He is among the most original and visionary musicians writing and performing today.
 Guitar Player calls him “the poet laureate of Louisiana’s fertile roots music scene.”
-New Orleans' Gambit Weekly recently honored Osborne as the Entertainer Of The Year.
+New Orleans' Gambit Weekly has honored Osborne as the Entertainer Of The Year.
 OffBeat named him the Crescent City’s Best Guitarist for the third year in a row, and the Best Songwriter for the second straight year.
 Osborne also won Song Of The Year for his composition, Louisiana Gold.

 Osborne has earned hordes of new fans.
-He has toured virtually non-stop, either with his road-tested trio, as a solo artist, or as a guest with his countless musical admirers, including Toots and The Maytals, Stanton Moore, Derek Trucks, Warren Haynes, Keb Mo, The Grateful Dead’s Phil Lesh and Karl Denson’s Tiny Universe.
-He’s appeared on Galactic’s Ya-Ka-May album, and in 2011 produced and played on critically acclaimed albums by Tab Benoit, Johnny Sansone and Mike Zito.
+He has toured virtually non-stop, either with his own band, as a solo artist, or as a guest with his countless musical admirers, including Toots and The Maytals, Stanton Moore, Derek Trucks, Warren Haynes, Keb Mo, The Grateful Dead’s Phil Lesh, Jackie Greene and Karl Denson’s Tiny Universe.
+He’s produced and played on critically acclaimed albums by Tab Benoit, Johnny Sansone and Mike Zito.